AnthonyKNorman/Xiaomi_BLE_Temperature_Display_for_HA/README.md

 done

 ```
-  NOTE: the ```-c 1``` switch means that the LYWSD03MMC.py script will run once then exit
+  NOTE: the ```-c 1``` switch means that the LYWSD03MMC.py script will run once then exit.

-  you will probably need to use chmod to make the script execustable```
+  You will probably need to use chmod to make the script executable```
 ```
 sudo chmod 777 blemqtt.sh
 ```